TeriCampbell/TeriCampbell.GitHub.io/index.md

 Many of my friends and family are basketball fans and knowledgeable in every statistic about every player on every sports team.

-I hate to publicly admit it, but probably as a result of ineptitude in sports requiring hand-eye coordination, have never been terribly knowledgeable in the world of ball sports.
+I hate to publicly admit it, but probably as a result of ineptitude in sports requiring hand-eye coordination, I have never been terribly knowledgeable in the world of ball sports.

 This project is a way for me to jump in with both feet and see what is going on in basketball.
 <br><br>